weefbellington/screenplay/README.md

 #####Wait, what's a View-based application?
 What are the upsides?

 When people talk about View-based Android applications, they usually mean an application that doesn't use multiple Activities or Fragments.
 Instead, it uses few Activities -- often just one -- and creates screen transition effects by swapping views on and off the screen.
-Many voices have in the Android community have advocated [in favor of View-based applications](https://corner.squareup.com/2014/10/advocating-against-android-fragments.html), to some degree of controversy.
+Many voices have in the Android community have lobbied [in favor of View-based applications](https://corner.squareup.com/2014/10/advocating-against-android-fragments.html), to some degree of controversy.
 The idea is that by programming directly with Views, you can avoid a lot of the complexity that is associated with the Activity/Fragment lifecycle.

 #####What are the downsides?